After fighting virus, storms and Republicans, departing North Carolina Gov. Cooper focuses on wins

 Cooper took on Republicans even before he was sworn in.

 As governor-elect he began a series of lawsuits challenging legislation approved weeks before he took office that shifted executive branch powers to the legislature.
 The legal results were mixed, and even now litigation over his appointment powers remains in court.
 This month, Republican lawmakers enacted more changes that would weaken Stein's gubernatorial authority.
-A lawsuit has been filed.
+Two lawsuits related to that law have been filed so far.

 In his first three months in office, Cooper worked with lawmakers to partially repeal the 2016 “bathroom bill,” which had required transgender people to use public bathrooms aligned with the gender on their birth certificate.
 The law had lost the state business, including canceled sporting events and job expansions, and “North Carolina’s reputation was in tatters,” Cooper said.